 - Scientists are sceptical and critical.
 Scientists show a willingness to question assumptions and check premises, no matter how attached they may be to them.
 This flies in the face of statements such as: “I don’t care what your facts say.
 I know what I feel.”

 - We work together.
-Scientists don’t see international boarders, skin colour, or background as a prerequisite for joining the club.
+Scientists don’t see international borders, skin colour, or background as a prerequisite for joining the club.
 Good ideas are divorced of age, gender, nationality, and the rest.
 We share our findings and peer-review each other’s work.
 We trust each other

 - Scientists are creative.
 We look at the world and imagine.
 We cure disease and build ships than can take us to the moon.
 We look outward and are optimistic